pcstory/twitter/README.md

 ### 6. Why did you choose the language you have used to answer the above questions

 - **Java**.
 For productionalize, compiled language normally safer and faster than scripting language in terms of performacne, more suitable for production implementation.
+- Given a short period of time, I worry dynamic type language solution break easily due to not enough testing.
-- Initially I have choosen Python, later I found out there's Streaming API ready in Java which is quite simple to use and I switch to Java.
+- Initially I have choosen Python, later I found out there's Streaming API ready in Java and I am more familiar with Java.

 ---